-ronly Files are initially created without replicas and can be modified until they are closed.
+ronly (readonly) Files are initially created without replicas and can be modified until they are closed.
 On close, the file is set to read-only and the replicas are created.
-Replicas are partial by default, full replicas will be created if the --full flag is set.
+Replicas are partial by default.
+Full replicas will be created if the --full flag is set.

-WqRq, WaR1 New files are read-write replicated and can be modified.
+WqRq (quorum), WaR1 (all) New files are read-write replicated and can be modified.
+Please refer to the Section 6.1 for more information on both policies and their properties.